PHYGITAL WANDERER

 ARTIST BIO

 Trained in fine arts in the Paris region, he joined the pioneering Moment Synthèse collective in the early 1980s before studying audiovisual arts at ESRA Paris.
-During the first digital boom, he began a career in 3D graphics, designing for early Parisian studios.
+During the first digital boom, he began a career in 3D graphics, designing for Television for early Parisian studios.

 Seeking broader horizons, he joined DreamWorks Animation in San Francisco in 1998, working on Antz and Shrek as a 3D set designer, collaborating closely with the Art Department and pioneering early cinematic previsualization techniques.